spacelift-io/user-documentation/docs/concepts/policy/stack-access-policy.md

     "timestamp_ns": "number - current Unix timestamp in nanoseconds" },
   "session": {
-    "login": "string - GitHub username of the logged in user", "name":  "string - full name of the logged in GitHub user - may be empty", "teams": ["string - names of org teams the user is a member of"] },
+    "admin": "boolean - is the current user a Spacelift admin", "creator_ip": "string - IP address of the user who created the session", "login": "string - GitHub username of the logged in user", "name":  "string - full name of the logged in GitHub user - may be empty", "teams": ["string - names of org teams the user is a member of"], "machine": "boolean - whether the creator is a machine or a user" },
   "stack": { // when access to a stack is being evaluated
     "id": "string - unique ID of the stack",